nsensfel/prolix-coding-style/README.md

   returned valued is not being used.

-A block has its opening punctuation and closing punctuation on the same column, unless this block is not an *instruction block* and it fits on a single *code line*.
+A block has its opening punctuation and closing punctuation on the same column, unless this block is **not** an *instruction block* and both it and whatever keywords are part of the construct fit on a single *code line*.
 If the block is on multiple lines, the closing punctuation does not share its line with anything else.
 If the block is on multiple lines and the language uses infix notations, the opening punctuation does not share its line with anything else.
 If the block is on multiple lines and the language uses prefix notations, the opening punctuation is immediately followed by the prefix